TheGreatGonzolio/Nano33BLESensor_IMU/README.md

 # Nano33BLESensor_IMU
 NOTE: I SUCK AT GITHUB...
-I TRIED TO FORKED THIS FROM Nano33BLESensor and Shrink the Lib size
+I TRIED TO FORK THIS FROM Nano33BLESensor and Shrink the Lib size
 ----
 # Nano33BLESensor
 An Arduino library for the [Nano 33 BLE Sense](https://store.arduino.cc/usa/nano-33-ble-sense) that leverages [Mbed OS](https://os.mbed.com/mbed-os/) to automatically place sensor measurements in a ring buffer that can be integrated into programs in a simple manner.